 When Accelerator runs a build for the first time, it takes aggressive action to run all jobs as fast as possible in parallel.
 Jobs that run in the wrong order because of missing makefile dependencies are automatically re-run to ensure correct output.
-(These failed steps are referred to also as conflicts.)
+(These failed steps are referred to also as conflicts.
+See Conflicts and Conflict Detection for information about conflicts.)